Zush vs NameQuick: AI File Renamer Comparison

 | NameQuick Managed (10K/mo pack) | depends on pack | — | — |

-For Managed/subscription users, the gap is bigger: Zush at $10 lifetime versus NameQuick’s $60+/year recurring.
+For Managed/subscription users, the gap is bigger: Zush One-Time at $38 lifetime versus NameQuick’s $60+/year recurring.

-If you are choosing on raw price alone, Zush wins.
-NameQuick’s value comes from things money cannot buy directly: more AI provider options, a richer Rules Engine, and Mac-native polish.
+If you are choosing on platform and format coverage, Zush wins.
+NameQuick’s value comes from things Zush intentionally does not chase as deeply: more AI provider options, a richer Rules Engine for file operations, and Mac-native polish.

 Format support